It Wasn’t “Just Anxiety”: Recognizing the Signs of Postpartum Trauma

 Why We Don’t Call It Trauma

 Society doesn’t want us to name trauma.
 It wants us to smile with our babies and say, “Motherhood is hard, but worth it!”
-It gives us sanitized language—"overwhelmed," "adjustment difficulties"—and silences the rest.
+It gives us sanitized language, "overwhelmed," "adjustment difficulties," and silences the rest.

 If you’ve never heard the term postpartum PTSD, that’s not your fault.
 That’s a reflection of a system that doesn’t center mothers.
+And for some, naming it, especially in counseling for new parents, is the first real act of self-care.

 Postpartum PTSD vs. PPD vs. PPA